MikeCzak/smartforms-ui/README.md

 # Note for future implementations
 - Read not only json but also XML, SQL-Schema, etc.
 - Use LLM for constraint pattern interpretation
+- Use LLM for reasonable date ranges depending on label

 # Functional
 ## Form